-Here is a new edition for the cello of Paganini‘s “Moto Perpetuo”.
+Here is a new transcription for the cello of Paganini‘s “Moto Perpetuo”.
 Originally written for violin, this piece has previously been transcribed, edited and published for cello by at least two cellists: Julius Klengel (1859-1933) and Leonard Rose (1918-1984) and is not only a very enjoyable piece of music but also excellent study material, especially for our fast playing but also at any speed.
-There are several reasons that motivated this new edition:
+There are several reasons that motivated this new transcription:

 In the original key (high) version, about 75% of the 2100 notes are in thumbposition (if we use the cellofun fingerings) which makes it an excellent study for working on our thumbposition at any speed (it is much more exciting than Popper’s studies).
-However, in any key, this is a really fun piece to practice for developing our relaxed fast playing.
+However, in any key and register, this is a really fun piece to practice for developing our relaxed fast playing.
 For the ordinary cellist, the lower-key versions are definitely more suitable for playing as a concert piece but, surprisingly, the version transposed down a fourth into G major seems to work a lot better (it is considerably easier to finger) than the version transposed down a fifth into F major.

 3: NOTE/OCTAVE CHANGES: